-discharge, or allow to be discharged, any Trade Waste to the sewerage system except in accordance with the provisions of this bylaw;
+discharge, or allow to be discharged, any Trade Waste to the wastewater system except in accordance with the provisions of this bylaw;

-discharge, or allow to be discharged, a Prohibited Trade Waste into the sewerage system;
+discharge, or allow to be discharged, a Prohibited Trade Waste into the wastewater system;

-add or permit the addition of Condensing or Cooling Water to any Trade Waste which discharges into the sewerage system unless specific approval is given in a consent; or
+add or permit the addition of any potable, Condensing or Cooling Water to any Trade Waste which discharges into the wastewater system unless specific approval is given in a consent;

-add or permit the addition of Stormwater to any Trade Waste which discharges into the sewerage system unless specific approval is given in a consent
+add or permit the addition of Stormwater to any Trade Waste which discharges into the wastewater system unless specific approval is given in a consent; or

-use refuse or garbage grinders or macerators to dispose of solid waste from trade premises to the sewerage system unless specific approval is given in a consent.
+use refuse or garbage grinders or macerators to dispose of solid waste from trade Premises to the wastewater system unless specific approval is given in a consent.

-2304.1.2 In the event of failure to comply with Section 2304.1.1 (a) to (d) Council may physically prevent discharge to the sewerage system if a reasonable alternative action cannot be established with the discharging party or parties.
+In the event of failure to comply with clause 6.1.1 (a) to (e) Council may physically prevent discharge to the wastewater system if, in the view of the Council, no reasonable alternative action can be established with the person(s).

-2304.1.3 Any person discharging to the Council sewerage system shall also comply with requirements of the Hazardous Substances and New Organisms (HSNO) Act and the Resource Management Act.
+Any waste from a holding tank to be tankered to the wastewater treatment plant must have Council written approval prior to transferring to the treatment plant.
+The waste characteristics must be known and supplied to Council.

-2304.2 Storage, Transport, Handling and use of Hazardous or Harmful Materials
+Storage, Transport, Handling and use of Hazardous or Harmful Materials

-All persons on trade premises shall take all reasonable steps to prevent the accidental entry of any of the materials listed in Section 2304.2(c) of this bylaw from entry into the sewerage system as a result of leakage, spillage or other mishap.
+All persons on trade Premises shall take all reasonable steps to prevent the accidental entry of any of the materials listed in clause 6.2.3 (c) of this bylaw from entry into the wastewater system as a result of leakage, spillage or other mishap.

-No person shall store, transport, handle or use, or cause to be stored, transported, handled or used any hazardous substance as defined by HSNO or any of the materials listed in Section 2304.2(c) in a manner that may cause the material to enter the sewerage system and cause harmful effects.
+No person may store, transport, handle or use, or cause to be stored, transported, handled or used any hazardous waste or any of the materials listed in clause 6.2.3 (c) in a manner that might cause the material to enter the wastewater system and cause harmful effects.

-Materials referred to in Section 2304.2 (a) and (b) are those:
+Materials referred to in clause 6.2.1 and 6.2.2 are those:

-products or wastes containing corrosive, toxic, biocidal, radioactive, flammable or explosive materials;
+products or wastes containing corrosive, toxic, biocidal, radioactive, flammable or explosive materials; or

-likely to generate toxic, flammable, explosive or corrosive materials in quantities likely to be hazardous, when mixed with the wastewater stream; and
+likely to generate toxic, flammable, explosive or corrosive materials in quantities likely to be hazardous, when mixed in the wastewater system; or

-likely to be deleterious to the health and safety of Council’s staff, approved contractors and the public or be harmful to the sewerage system.
+likely to be deleterious to the health and safety of Council’s staff, approved contractors and the public or be harmful to the wastewater system.

-2308.2 Accidents
+Accidental Entry of Trade Waste discharges

 The person discharging shall inform Council immediately on discovery of any accident including spills or process mishaps which may cause a breach of this bylaw

-In the event of any accident occurring when the person holds a conditional consent, Council may require the consent holder, within twenty (20) working days of notice in writing, to review any relevant Contingency Management Procedures and re-submit for approval the Management Plan with Council
+In the event of any accident occurring when the person holds a conditional consent, Council may require the consent holder, within twenty (20) working days of having provided notice in writing, to review any relevant Contingency Management Procedures and re-submit a reviewed Management Plan for approval to Council.

-2305 Trade Waste Discharges and Consents
+Classification of Trade Waste Discharges

-2305.1Classification of Trade Waste Discharges
+All Trade Waste discharges to the wastewater system will be classified by the Council as one of the following types:

-2305.1.1 Trade Waste discharges shall be classified as one of the following types:
+Permitted;

-Permitted (Consent required if decided by Council);
+Conditional; or

-Conditional (Consent required); or
+Prohibited.

-Prohibited (not consentable).
+Any person that discharges or proposes to discharge Trade Waste, must contact Council to determine if a Trade Waste discharge is permitted, conditional or prohibited.
+Trade Waste must not be discharged into the wastewater system before Council has determined whether a consent is required.

-NOTE - See the definitions in Section 2301.
+Applications to council are required for conditional Trade Waste discharges, for a Change in Activity, to renew an expired consent and to vary a condition of an existing consent.

-Permitted trade waste discharges
+Permitted Trade Waste discharges

-A trade waste discharge is classified as permitted where the discharge:
+A Trade Waste discharge is classified as permitted where the discharge: